Thinking about buying a Rockville condo?

 Condominium, Cooperative or HOA Dues

-In Montgomery County, it’s typically agreed upon that buyer and seller will split the County Transfer Tax, State Transfer Tax, and County Recordation Tax costs equally.
+In Montgomery County, it’s typically agreed upon the buyer and seller will split the County Transfer Tax, State Transfer Tax, and County Recordation Tax costs equally.

 In some cases, the buyer will request the seller’s help to cover these.